Open pollination

 "Open pollination" and "open pollinated" refer to a variety of concepts in the context of the sexual reproduction of plants.
 Generally speaking, the term refers to plants pollinated naturally by birds, insects, wind, or human hands.

+Controlled pollination is the process of collecting the pollen variety from live flowers during the bloom season and processing them, and re-introducing the pollen back into the orchard via a backpack blower or dusting into the beehives.
+Increased yields can be accomplished and vary from 15% to 25% depending on application methods, timing, and weather conditions.
+A large variety of stone fruits are receptive to this process, i.e. almonds, avocados, cherries, olives, plums, etc. Controlled pollination is beneficial in times when bee flight either is hampered by bad weather or the lack of bees to pollinate enough orchards during the blooming season.
+Some growers do the application via aircraft and/or drones.

 True-breeding definition

 "Open pollinated" generally refers to seeds that will "breed true".
 When the plants of an open-pollinated variety self-pollinate, or are pollinated by another representative of the same variety, the resulting seeds will produce plants roughly identical to their parents.
 This is in contrast to the seeds produced by plants that are the result of a recent cross (such as, but not confined to, an F1 hybrid), which are likely to show a wide variety of differing characteristics.
 Open-pollinated varieties are also often referred to as standard varieties or, when the seeds have been saved across generations or across several decades, heirloom varieties.
 While heirlooms are usually open-pollinated, open-pollinated seeds are not necessarily heirlooms; open-pollinated varieties are still being developed.

 One of the challenges in maintaining an open-pollinated variety is avoiding introduction of pollen from other strains.
 Based on how broadly the pollen for the plant tends to disperse, it can be controlled to varying degrees by greenhouses, tall wall enclosures, field isolation, or other techniques.

 Because they breed true, the seeds of open-pollinated plants are often saved by home gardeners and farmers.
 Popular examples of open-pollinated plants include heirloom tomatoes, beans, peas, and many other garden vegetables.